marckassay/sots/README.md

 sots is capable of being stateful relative to individual time segments, states can be momentary or non-momentary.
 When setting states, you can use a string or a number type.
 And when its a number type you have the option to set sots' to use the Bitwise AND comparison operator.
 This is beneficial if you're setting states using binary Enums.

-The control methods of iterating sots' internal clock, are the following:
-* `start` (starts and if sots is paused will resume clock)
-* `pause`
-* `reset`

-When compiled, this module's JS files weighs-in around 20kBs, excluding RxJS from this estimate.

 ## Install
 ### npm
 ```bash